NoobishSVK/TEF6686-remastered/README.md

 ## List of changes since v1.15:
 ### v1.21
+- RDS RadioText now scrolls, so you can see all 64 characters
+- Graphical glitches while scrolling in menus have been fixed
+- Added Wi-Fi signal in dBm to the new menu

 ### v1.20
 - Fixed the rotary button so it doesn't activate twice